filwaitman/whatever-rest-framework/README.md

 - Add support to framework=Django
 - Add support to ORM=Django
 - Review the TODOs I have left in the project
+- Create a better documentation (and document the base components)
+- Allow custom headers in responses

 ## What?